 Barbara Vernéus

-Born and raised in Brooklyn, NY, Barbara Verneus is a first generation Indigenous Haitian American who comes from a line of ancestral midwives from her maternal side.
-After digging into her mother’s lineage, she realized that midwifery chose her more than she chose it.
-In 2003, she became a doula serving mothers in New York City.
-In 2006 , she traveled to Senegal, West Africa to volunteer with the the African Birth Collective, and decided then to become a midwife.
-Since, Barbara has trained in several states (NY, MA, PA, TX, and NJ).
+Born and raised in Brooklyn, NY, Barbara Verneus is a first-generation Indigenous Haitian American who comes from a lineage of ancestral midwives on her maternal side.
+After exploring her mother’s heritage, she realized that midwifery had chosen her long before she chose it.

-In 2013, she discovered she was pregnant and birthed a beautiful baby girl the following year.
-Inspired by the birth of her daughter, she launched Tiny and Brave Holistic Doula Services in 2015, gained her masters in counseling with a concentration in Marriage and Family, in 2016, and began her journey towards becoming a certified professional midwife.
+In 2013, she became pregnant and welcomed her beautiful daughter the following year.
+Inspired by her own birth experience, Barbara launched Tiny and Brave Holistic Doula Services in 2015, earned her Master’s in Counseling with a concentration in Marriage and Family in 2016, and began her journey toward becoming a Certified Professional Midwife.

-Barbara desires to provide intentional comprehensive therapeutic continuity of care to families in urban communities and overseas that allows families to feel empowered, honored and safe.
-Grieved by the abuse of women and children and the lack of value of marginalized families; she seeks to reemphasize the importance of the family unit because all parties are vital to the development of one’s community no matter the makeup.
-She strongly believes that one’s sovereignty is their birthright to birth right.
-She hopes that her practice will seek to help in the movement of birth equity and sustainability for the midwife and the families they serve to purposefully thrive and not just exist.
+Barbara is passionate about providing intentional, comprehensive, therapeutic continuity of care to families in Philadelphia and the surrounding area, and overseas—care that empowers, honors, and protects them.
+Grieved by the mistreatment of women and children and the undervaluing of marginalized families, she seeks to reemphasize the importance of the family unit, recognizing that all members are vital to the health and sustainability of their community.
+She believes wholeheartedly that sovereignty is your birthright to birth right™ and hopes her practice will help advance the movement for birth equity and sustainability—ensuring that both midwives and the families they serve can thrive, not merely survive.

 To see a more in depth profile of her experiences and training click here